chiffa/BioFlow/dev_log.rst

 be initialized in the auto-analyze function for both the interactone and the knowledge analysis network)

- - TODO: [SHOW-STOPPER]: ReactomeParser does not work anymore likely a node
+ - DONE: [SHOW-STOPPER]: ReactomeParser does not work anymore likely a node.
+        The issue was with a automated renaming during a refactoring to extract some additional data

  - TODO: [SANITY]: move the location from which the base folder is read for it to be computed (for relative bioflow home insertion)